 — Douglas Jerrold

 - It's legal to bring an unlimited amount of stuff back from France for personal use or as a gift to give to a friend.
-It's not to bring it to sell, or buy it for someone else.
+It's not to bring it to sell, or buy it for someone else with the intention of being paid back.
 HM Revenue and Customs set informal limits on what they'll accept as "personal use".

 - There are limits on how much stuff you can bring back from more recent EU members such as Poland and Hungary, because the price difference is so great that it's asking for someone to take advantage.
 These limits aren't very heavily enforced though.
 To the extent that you can sometimes walk through the blue channel with nothing but cigarettes in your hand luggage and not be challenged.

 "They may have beaten us at our national sport.
 But we beat them at their national sport twice in the 20th century."English is a Germanic Language as is German ("pardon my Anglo-Saxon" is a British way to apologise for swearing, as is "pardon my French").

 - "Pardon my French" will always carry a slight jab to the French (one reason why they are used and not, say, the Germans) as though what one has just uttered should not normally issue from the mouth of a 'civilised' Brit.

 - Almost all of the English language's most coarse and obscene expletives come from Anglo-Saxon roots, while many of the more polite euphemisms come from either Norman French or snide allusions to the original words (like Cockney rhyming slang), which considering the Norman Conquest, centuries of rule by French speakers and further centuries of French being the diplomatic language (it's now English, due to a mixture of the legacy of the British Empire and the political and economic influence of the US), is not exactly surprising.